-Editorial: 70 years ago, Norton made civil rights history - NewsBreak
+EDITORIAL: 70 years ago, Norton made civil rights history - NewsBreak

-Norton, a coalfield town with a population that is 90% white, seems an unlikely place for a civil rights milestone, and yet it is.
-It also has never gotten full credit for that milestone — the first integrated Little League Baseball in the South.
-Norton did more than integrate its Little League Baseball teams 70 years ago this summer; it also defiantly stood up to others in Virginia who insisted Norton kick its Black players off the team.richmond.com
+Norton, a coalfield town in southwest Virginia with a population that is 90% white, seems an unlikely place for a civil rights milestone, and yet it is.
+It also has never gotten full credit for that milestone—the first integrated Little League Baseball in the South.
+Norton did more than integrate its Little League Baseball teams 70 years ago this summer; it also defiantly stood up to others in Virginia who insisted Norton kick its Black players off the team.starexponent.com

 Comments / 0